RegioHelden/innovazammad/README.md

 ## Compatibility

-Currently `innovazammad` uses innovaphone's v11 SOAP API (see `innovaphone/pbx.wsdl`).
+Currently `innovazammad` uses innovaphone's v11 and newer SOAP API (see `innovaphone/pbx.wsdl`).
 Older PBX versions might not work.

 On the Zammad side, it has been tested against the `2.9.x` branch.